admariner/Rufaydium-Webdriver/README.md

 Element.Size() ; will return Size
 Element.Location() ; will return position
-Element.LocationInView() ; will return position in view Element.enabled() ; will return boolean true for enabled or false disabled Element.Selected() ; will return boolean true for Selected or false not selected this will come handy for dropdown lists or combo list selecting options
+Element.LocationInView() ; will return position in view Element.enabled() ; will return Boolean true for enabled or false disabled Element.Selected() ; will return Boolean true for Selected or false not selected this will come handy for dropdown lists or combo list selecting options
-Element.Displayed() ; will return boolean true for visible element / false for invisible element
+Element.Displayed() ; will return Boolean true for visible element / false for invisible element

 ; inputs and event triggers
 Element.Submut() ; this will trigger existing event(s)